megmog88/Meg-Mixology-MS2/README.md

 your spirit of choice and getting a few ideas of what can come next.
 Also a brilliant tool for variation if designing a new menu or broadenning your own horizons.

+### Search cocktail recipe by recipe name
+Allow the user once seen different cocktail to retrieve the recipe from the cocktail API.
+Even look up ones that may not feature in my project but are in the API.
+A great little tool if some forgets what liqor goes in an old fashioned for instance.
+A great little tool for the user to gain knowledge as well.

 ### Chose your Destiny
 Just adding a bit of fun to my website to make the cards chose your cocktail by attaching a "random cockatil" link to each card.
 So yes if you try again you may get a different cocktail, however destiny is always correct and the first